-From their priceless art museums to historical circus museums, the Ringling Museums also has the Asolo theater, an 18th century venue that was originally constructed in Asolo, Italy in 1798 to honor the 15th century Queen Catherine Corner of Cyprus.
-Purchased by Ringling in the late 1940’s the theater was dismantled and rebuilt in Sarasota.
+From their priceless art museums to historic circus museums, the Ringling Museums also owns the Asolo theater.
+Purchased by Ringling in the late 1940’s the theater was dismantled in Italy and rebuilt in Sarasota, FL.
 Moved again and completely restored, America’s only 18th century European theater now is located on the Ringling Museum estate.

 X-press Passenger Service to Key West

 Take the high speed catamaran ferry from Ft.
 Myers Beach to the southernmost city in America, Key West.
 Concessions are available along with a wonderful open-air deck for enjoying all the spectacular sights.

 Climb aboard at the Front Street Depot for a ninety minute tour through time.
 You’ll see and experience Old Town Key West, the Ernest Hemingway Home and Museum, the Key West Lighthouse, Southernmost Point, the Key West Butterfly and Museum along with fine art galleries, unique shops and great local cuisine restaurants.

 This botanical garden and bird sanctuary located in Lake Wales, was designed in 1921 by famed landscape architect Frederick Law Olmsted, Jr. The Bok tower, a 205 foot neo-Gothic art deco Singing Tower, overlooks 250 acres of gardens filled with ferns, palms, oaks, azaleas, camellias and magnolias.

 Highlights shown above are just a few of this area's top attractions.